RigsOfRods/ror-linux-buildscripts/README.md

-# Rigs of Rods build scripts
+# Rigs of Rods build scripts for Raspberry Pi
-These shell scripts build the vehicle simulator Rigs of Rods and its dependencies on systems using apt as package manager (e.g. Debian, Ubuntu, Mint).
+These shell scripts build the vehicle simulator Rigs of Rods and its dependencies on Raspbian on a Raspberry Pi.
+This is an experimental branch, there will be no support for any issues.

 ### Build and install:
 Run these commands from console in this order and not simultaneously: